West St. Mary's Manor: Description

 West St. Mary's Manor is located across the St. Mary's River from St. Mary's City, Maryland, the first capital of the Province of Maryland.
 It is a 1 1/2-story brick and frame construction.
 The gable end walls of the 40 by 31 ft house are brick with double chimneys, while the front and rear walls are clapboard.
 A brick "chimney pent" is situated between the projecting chimneys at both ends.
 The front elevation, facing south, is five bays wide, while the north elevation is three bays.

 The interior comprises four rooms about a center hall running through the house.
 The main rooms are on the south side, with smaller rooms on the north.
 All of the first floor rooms have wainscoting and fireplaces.
 The chimney pents serve as closets for the main rooms.
 The center hall is divided by an arch, with a stair to the rear.

 History

-West St. Mary's Manor originally included 2000 acre granted to Captain Henry Fleet in 1634, the earliest grant recorded in Maryland.
+West St. Mary's Manor originally included 2000 acre granted to Captain Henry Fleete in 1634, the earliest grant recorded in Maryland.
 The house was believed to have been built between 1700 and 1730, possibly by the family of Daniel Bell who was one of 15 leaseholders for the larger property.
 However, tree ring analysis or dendrochronology established a later date in the 1780s.
 The house's architecture is typical of the transition from smaller earlier colonial houses, typically just two rooms, to larger homes with a center passage.

 The house has been renovated and expanded with historically sympathetic additions.